denten-books/plain-text/3-format.md

-Software made by Adobe Systems, the company behind the popular Portable Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline.
+Software made by Adobe Systems, the company behind the popular Portable Document Format, includes Adobe Digital Editions, which the reader can use "to download and purchase digital content, which can be read both online and offline."
 The platform's "features" include the ability to "download and transfer books between devices," "searching eBooks," support for multiple languages, the ability to borrow books, printing, limited support for visually impaired readers, bookmarking, highlights, notes, and file organization